ArcBlock/forge-docs/src/tools/forge_workshop.md

 ### Application

-This part of Forge Workshop lets you try out how the ABT wallet and a forge-built application should interact with each other to finish the authentication process under DID Authentication Protocol.
+This part of Forge Workshop lets you see how the ABT wallet and a forge-built application will interact with each other to finish the authentication process under DID Authentication Protocol.

   - Step 1: Choose the DID type, DSA algorithm and the Hash algorithm to generate a DID.
   - Step 2: Input the basic information of your application prototype.